-Pan-seared chicken with homemade gravy is not only easy to make, but it is also a healthier alternative to other chicken breasts dishes – like fried or breaded and baked chicken dinners.
+Pan seared chicken with homemade gravy is not only an easy recipe to make, but it is also a healthier alternative to other chicken breasts dishes – like fried or breaded and baked chicken dinners.

-This simple recipe is low in carbs, but still high in protein and yumminess.
+This simple recipe is low in carbs, but still high in protein and very tasty.

-What Ingredients You Need to Make Pan Seared Chicken Breasts with Gravy
+Ingredients for Pan Seared Chicken Breasts with Gravy

 I like to keep the ingredients simple for making the best healthy chicken breasts.
 Using just a few items really helps each to shine.

 Make an easy, delicious chicken gravy with the pan drippings and just a few other ingredients: